What We Do

 AWIU supports and advocates for the work, women leaders and women non-profit organizations are doing around the world to build a more just, economically sound, and humane society.

-Founded in 1967, AWIU has sponsored more than 50 delegations to countries in six out of seven continents.
+Founded in 1967, AWIU has sponsored more than 100 delegations to countries in six out of seven continents.
 We were the first delegation of women permitted to enter Russia in 1968, China in 1973, and Saudi Arabia in 2002 as well as the first delegation of American women to visit Libya in 2009 in 40 years.
 In June 2012, we sent a delegation to the Balkans, which met with women leaders and organizations working to heal and empower women and their families in the aftermath of the Balkan Wars of the ‘90’s.
-Our most recent delegation was to Myanmar in January 2014.
+Our most recent delegation was to Nicaragua in November 2017.

 In 2013-2014, AWIU awarded grants to three non-profit organizations focused on training and empowering young women and girls in the areas of leadership, technology, and journalism.